camhackett44/ACAS---Air-Cargo-Analysis-System/README.md

 ### 🪟 Windows Users

 1. Download the repo as a ZIP and extract it
 2. Double-click `launch.bat`
-3. BE SURE TO INSTALL PYTHON FROM THE LINK AS PROMPTED
-4. IMPORTANT: **DURING INSTALLATION, CHECK THE BOX "Add Python to PATH"**
-5. The dashboard will install everything and launch automatically in your browser
+3. The dashboard will install everything and launch automatically in your browser

 ### 🍎 macOS / Linux Users

-1. Download the repo as a ZIP and extract it
+1. Download the repo as a ZIP and extract it by double clicking
-2. Open Terminal in this project folder
+2. Open Terminal, and navigate to the extracted folder
-3. Run the following:
+3. In Terminal, type "cd " (with the space) and drag the extracted folder into the window
+4. Press enter
+5. On the new line of your Terminal, type the following and press enter:
 ```bash
 chmod +x setup.sh
 ./setup.sh
 ```
+6. The dashboard will install everything and launch automatically in your browser

 ---